-Depot is a new Manchester venue with a 10,000 capacity.
-The venue is located at Manchester’s former railway Mayfield.
-Part of a £1billion regeneration project, Depot Mayfield will provide a platform for a diverse programme of arts, music, industry, culture and community events in this unique found space showcasing Manchester’s industrial past.
+Depot Mayfield, a 10,000 capacity venue in Manchester’s former railway station.
+As part of a £1billion regeneration project in 2019, Depot Mayfield was transformed to provide a platform for a diverse program of arts, music, industry, culture, and community events in this unique found space showcasing Manchester’s industrial past.

-The former railway station comprises of 2 large scale spaces offering the ultimate industrial backdrop and three interlinking archways for you to make the new home of your brand activations and events.
-The multiple flexible event spaces of varying size lend themselves to events of any size up to 10,000.
-The venue’s city centre location is in easy reach from anywhere in the UK via Manchester’s extensive multi-modal transport network.
+The former railway station comprises of 5 large-scale spaces offering the ultimate industrial backdrop and three interlinking archways for you to make the new home of your brand activation and events.
+The multiple flexible event spaces of varying sizes lend themselves to events of any size up to 10,000.
+The venue’s city center location is in easy reach from anywhere in the UK via Manchester’s extensive multi-modal transport network.

-In 2019, Depot Mayfield launched spectacularly with Manchester Pride Live and The Warehouse Project and is now available to host brand activations, conferences, product launches, sporting events, automotive events and as a film and production set.
+In 2019, Depot Mayfield launched spectacularly with Manchester Pride Live and has become home to The Warehouse Project and Escape to Freight island, as well as hosting a number of partners since including Manchester United, Size?, and Foot Asylum.
+Currently available to host brand activations, conferences, product launches, sporting events, automotive events, and as a film and production set.